binkley/modern-java-practices/README.md

 ## Keep local consistent with CI

+What is "local CI"?
+That sounds like a contradition.
+Tooling helps you reproduce locally the same build that CI uses, so that you suffer less from version drift and other type problems, and minimize related environment issues.
+A common example is building on different JVM/JDK versions.
+Ideally, excepting truly environment-specific, your local build should fail when CI would also fail so that you can catch problems earlier in your development process before commits are shared.

 ### Setup local CI

+Reflecting the principle that local builds should be like CI builds, some tools that greatly help:

-[Batect](https://batect.dev/) is a solid tool from Charles Korn.
+* [Batect](https://batect.dev/) is a solid tool from Charles Korn.
   It runs your build in a "CI-like" local environment via Docker.
   This is one of your first lines of defence against "it runs on my box".
   ([Compare Batect](https://batect.dev/Comparison.html) with other tools in this space.)

-[Earthly](https://earthly.dev/) shares philosophy with Batect and with a different approach to implementation.
-They are _both good choices_.
+* [Earthly](https://earthly.dev/) shares philosophy with Batect and with a different approach to implementation.

+They are _both good choices_, but not the only ones.

 _This is an important step_!
 It is closer to your CI builds locally.
 You should strive to keep local as faithful as possible to CI and Production.

 You may decide not to use CI-like tooling for local builds.
 However, consider that use of them raises your confidence that CI will succeed.
 Local CI-like